rusudinu/hardcoreentrepreneur-auth-api/README.md

 ## API Reference

+- Note: In the screenshots below, in the top part is the request you send, and in the bottom part is the response from the API.

 - Register a new user:
     * Send a POST request to https://he.codingshadows.com/api/register, with the body of the request being a RequestedUser object, the API will return a User object
 ![Register Successful](https://github.com/rusudinu/hardcoreentrepreneur_auth_api/blob/master/readme_screenshots/register_successful.png?raw=true)